apk/c-utils/README.md

 Like cat, but escape special characters, and backticks, by a backtick and the two hex digits representing the character.
-Special characters are everyting but printable asccii characters, newlines, tags, and carriage returns.
+Special characters are everything but printable asccii characters, newlines, tabs, and carriage returns.